Have you heard of sous vide? Why do we want to cook this way? And why carrots?

 I cooked these carrots and ate some of them right away while I was testing them because they were irresistible.
 I put the rest in the fridge and then later browned them in a cast iron skillet with some sous vide baby red potatoes that I had also cooked earlier in the week.

 You can also slice your carrots into coins and cook them that way.
-Depending on diameter of carrots and thickness of the slices, expect it to take 8 to 11 minutes.
+Depending on the diameter of the carrots and thickness of the slices, expect it to take 8 to 11 minutes.

 Add the carrots to a zip-top gallon-size plastic freezer bag along with the tarragon, salt, black pepper, and olive oil.
 Toss together in the bag to distribute the ingredients.

-3 Seal the bag: Seal the bag as tightly as possible using water-displacement method to help press out all the air: Put the food in the bag and slowly lower it into the water, letting the pressure of the water press the air through the top of the bag.
+Seal the bag as tightly as possible using water-displacement method to help press out all the air: Put the food in the bag and slowly lower it into the water, letting the pressure of the water press the air through the top of the bag.
 Once the air is out of the bag, seal it just above the water line.
 You can do this in the pot of water as it heats (just be careful if the water is already steaming!).
+(Read more here.)

 If the carrots float in the water, add a few heavy soup spoons from your cutlery drawer, which will help weigh down the bag and keep the carrots submerged.
 The carrots will need to be completely submerged to cook evenly.